“Foreign Exchange Risk Management Spillovers Across the Production Network” Last revised, Sept. 29, 2025 Job Market Paper

 Abstract: This paper offers the first empirical evidence on how domestic media-driven narratives about a destination country shape cross-border institutional investment flows.
 Leveraging natural language processing techniques on over a million articles from 38 newspapers, we construct sentiment and risk indices based on media narratives about China across 15 economies between 2007 and 2022.
 Our findings reveal significant cross-country variation in these narratives, driven by differences in both topic coverage and within-topic sentiment.
 Crucially, media narratives significantly influence portfolio flows, even after controlling for macroeconomic and financial fundamentals.
 The impact of media narratives on flows is smaller for investors with greater familiarity or private information about China and more substantial during periods of heightened uncertainty.
 Political and environmental narratives influence investment flows as much as, or more than, economic narratives.
 These findings suggest that media narratives have a greater influence on investment flows when reliable market data is scarce or challenging to interpret.
 We also find that media narratives have an asymmetric impact on investment, with investors reacting more sharply to negative narratives than positive ones.
 These results underscore the important role of media-driven narratives in shaping global capital flows, particularly in an era of intensifying geopolitical and economic uncertainty.

-“The Power of Reserve Tiering: Financial Institution Heterogeneity and Monetary Policy Pass-Through” This version: March 2024
+“The Power of Reserve Tiering: Financial Institution Heterogeneity and Monetary Policy Pass-Through” Last revised, Jun.
+2025

-Selected Presentations: FMA Annual Meeting 2024 (Grapevine, TX), BIS-CEPR-SCG-SFI-Conference on Financial Intermediation 2024 (Gerzensee, Switzerland), AFA Annual Meeting 2024 (San Antonio, TX), Midwest Macroeconomics 2023 (Texas Tech Univ.), HEC Economics PhD Conference (HEC Paris, France), 10th Annual Money Macro and Finance (MMF) Society PhD Conference (The Univ. of Sheffield, UK), 21st Macro Finance Society Workshop (Scheller College of Business, Georgia Tech), 1st Cornell Economics Alumni Workshop, Inter-Finance PhD Seminar, Macro-Finance Research (MFR) Program (Univ. of Chicago)
+Selected Presentations: FMA Annual Meeting 2024 (Grapevine, TX), BIS-CEPR-SCG-SFI-Conference on Financial Intermediation 2024 (Gerzensee, Switzerland), AFA Annual Meeting 2024 (San Antonio, TX), Midwest Macroeconomics 2023 (Texas Tech Univ.), HEC Economics PhD Conference (HEC Paris, France), 10th Annual Money Macro and Finance (MMF) Society PhD Conference (The Univ. of Sheffield, UK), 21st Macro Finance Society Workshop (Scheller College of Business, Georgia Tech), Macro-Finance Research (MFR) Program (Univ. of Chicago)

 Presentations: International Monetary Fund (x2)